 would secure the redevelopment of under-utilised urban land in a prominent city centre location which forms part of a key opportunity site in the North East Inner City (Area 10), Strategic Development Regeneration Area in the current Dublin City Development Plan which is identified as a civic/cultural hub and focus for quality retail and mixed-use development.
-The proposed development would assist in the redevelopment and rejuvenation of this part of Dublin City in accordance with the development plan's policies and objectives, would be consistent with national, regional and local policy measures and guidance which seeks to secure more compact and higher density development in city centre areas, would not seriously injure the amenities of development in the area, the O'Connell Street and Environs Architectural Conservation Area, the character and appearance of the National Monument at Nos 14-17 Moore Street, the protected structure within the site and protected structures in the vicinity.
+The proposed development would assist in the redevelopment and rejuvenation of this part of Dublin City in accordance with the development plan's policies and objectives,

+- would be consistent with national, regional and local policy measures and guidance which seeks to secure more compact and higher density development in city centre areas, - would make a positive contribution to the urban character of the area, - would not seriously injure the amenities of development in the area, the O'Connell Street and Environs Architectural Conservation Area, the character and appearance of the National Monument at Nos 14-17 Moore Street, the protected structures within the site and the protected structures in the vicinity.